thinkloop/LoadedObjects/README.md

 LoadedObjects
 =============

 A ColdFusion micro-framework that declaratively adds new functionality to your business ojects by using attributes assigned to `<cfproperty>`.
 Plugins are built-in for get/set, validation, and collections.
-New plugins for any type of functionality can be developed that use attributes assigned to `<cfproperty>` (whether real or custom attributes).
+New plugins can be developed for any type of functionality and can easily leverage new or existing attributes on `<cfproperty>`.

 ###Example